pratt13/password-exercise-helper/README.md

 ## Setup

 This application can be done either locally using Python or via the internet.
+This repository is to be used in conjunction with [password-flask-app](https://github.com/pratt13/password-flask-app); without it this repository doesn't do much.

 ### Replit
 This app can be run on replit [here](https://replit.com/@ppratt1/password-exercise-helper).

 ### Locally
 ```sh